bennestor/gene_identification/README.md

     -s <"species list"> #specify this as a quoted list separated by spaces (e.g. -s "Arabidopsis Gossypium Oryza").
 Species proteomes should be named as {SPECIES)_proteome.fa (e.g. Arabidopsis_proteome.fa)
     -r <reference species> #Name of reference species that matches the proteome name (e.g. Arabidopsis to match Arabidopsis_proteome.fa)
     -q <"query gene family name"> #also specify as quoted list (e.g. -q "pht1 nrt2 npf") -e <initial BLAST evalue> #BLAST e-value used for the initial BLAST search.
 Hits that pass and don't pass the e-value are printed out into separate files in the ${TRANS}/${SPECIES}/ folder.
-The annotations of these hits can be examined to determine if a different BLAST e-value is needed (See Nestor et al., 2023.
-Approaches to increase the validity of gene family identification using manual homology search tools. https://doi.org/10.1007/s10709-023-00196-8)
+The annotations of these hits can be examined to determine if a different BLAST e-value is needed see Nestor et al. (2023) for guidance on setting an appropriate E-value.
     -c <initial BLAST coverage> #BLAST coverage as an optional filter.
 Leave as 0 in default variables list in script if you don't want to filter by coverage %.
     -E <re-BLAST evalue> #BLAST e-value for re-BLAST (disabled by default) -C <re-BLAST coverage> #BLAST coverage for re-BLAST (disabled by default)